Versatile Fields

 Protecting consumer data is an important responsibility, so many companies are willing to pay top salaries to hire experienced cybersecurity professionals.

 We designed the Master of Information and Cybersecurity (MICS) program from the ground up to meet this emerging set of cybersecurity challenges.
-We believe the next generation of cybersecurity professionals will need technical capabilities and a deep contextual understanding of the ways in which digital insecurities shape societies, organizations, and individuals.
+Through small, live classes and project-based experiential learning, students have the opportunity to apply skills and knowledge to real world technical and social problems.
+We believe the next generation of cybersecurity professionals will need technical capabilities and a deep contextual understanding of how digital insecurities shape societies, organizations, and individuals.

 There is no silver bullet for addressing cybersecurity challenges.
 No static set of capabilities will ensure the career success of a cybersecurity professional.
 Our program is designed to develop students’ capacity to master the concepts, skills, toolsets, and insights needed to fuel a long and dynamic cybersecurity career.